 2014 to Present

-“I am proud to join the Foundation and support its mission to promote a healthier California.
-Since its founding, TCWF has played a historic role in courageously funding in public health areas that had drawn little or no philanthropic attention.”
+“I am proud to be a part of this Foundation and support its mission to promote a healthier California.
+Since its founding, Cal Wellness has played a historic role in courageously funding in public health areas that had drawn little or no philanthropic attention.”

-She is a frequent writer and speaker on organizational ethics, race and social change, and her work has been recognized with several state and national awards.
-Her pieces have aired on National Public Radio and appeared in the New York Times, the Los Angeles Times, the Wall Street Journal and the Washington Post.
+She is a frequent writer and speaker on race, social change, health equity and organizational ethics, and her work has been recognized with several state and national awards.
+Her pieces have aired on National Public Radio and appeared in the New York Times, the Los Angeles Times, the Wall Street Journal, the Washington Post and the Huffington Post.

 Prior to joining Cal Wellness, Belk served as senior vice president of Rockefeller Philanthropy Advisors, and as vice president of global public affairs at Levi Strauss & Co.
 Throughout her career, she has been a strong advocate for promoting diversity, inclusion and equity both within and outside of the philanthropic sector.
 She has been a passionate voice in raising awareness of the needs of women and girls, as well as communities of color.
 She has been actively involved in the D5 Initiative, a national coalition of philanthropic leaders committed to increasing philanthropic resources for women, for lesbian, gay, bisexual, transgender and queer communities, and people of color.